 Research your client’s ABN as part of your due diligence as a good business owner.
 We cannot overemphasize the importance of obtaining ACN and ABN from potential clients—especially if you’re planning to extend them credit.
-These numbers serve as an extra layer of protection against bad debt as they allow you to determine who you’re conducting business with, which in turn makes the collection process easier.
+These numbers serve as extra layer of protection against bad debt.
+They allow you to determine who you’re conducting business with.
+This, in turn, makes the collection process easier.
 But to take full advantage of this layer of protection, it’s not enough to simply obtain these numbers.
 You also need to verify them.

-It’s much easier to operate under the assumption that your customers will be honest and forthcoming whenever you ask them for information.
+It is easier to operate under the assumption that your customers will be honest and forthcoming whenever you ask them for information.
 Unfortunately, this assumption does not always hold.

 Let’s take the case of a client Slater Byrne had recently.
 This Client approached us to help them recover a significant amount of debt.
 Our team reviewed the details of the debt and found a credit application form with the Debtor‘s ABN.